drazzam/tbi-sipd-methodology/README.md

 # TBI sIPD Methodology

-**A Five-Phase Framework for Generating Synthetic Individual Patient Data from Meta-Analysis**
+**A Five-Phase Framework for Generating Synthetic Individual Patient Data from Literature-Informed Evidence**

 ---